 - Biometric Sensing: exploring the potential of biometric (aka. psycho-physiological) sensors to measure the difficulty, emotions, and interruptibility developers experience while working, and using these measures to provide better support, such as, by intervening before a developer create a bug or the developer's productivity is impeded.

 Selected publications in this area are: "Using (Bio)Metrics to Predict Code Quality Online."
 (Müller, Fritz.
-To appear at ICSE'16), "Interruptibility of Software Developers and its Prediction Using Psycho-Physiological Sensors."
+ICSE'16), "Interruptibility of Software Developers and its Prediction Using Psycho-Physiological Sensors."
 (Züger and Fritz.
 CHI'15), and "Stuck and Frustrated or In Flow and Happy: Sensing Developers’ Emotions and Progress."
 (Müller and Fritz.
 ICSE'14).

 - Developer Productivity / Personal Analytics: understanding software developers' perceptions of productivity, providing a meaningful retrospection and fostering productive behavior in software developers.

-Selected publications in this area are: "Software Developers’ Perceptions of Productivity."
+Selected publications in this area are: "The Work Life of Developers: Activities, Switches and Perceived Productivity."
+(Meyer, Barton, Murphy, Zimmermann, Fritz, to appear in TSE 2017), "Software Developers’ Perceptions of Productivity."
 (Meyer, Fritz, Murphy, Zimmermann.
 FSE'14) and "Persuasive Technology in the Real World: A Study of Long-Term Use of Activity Sensing Devices for Fitness."
 (Fritz, Huang, Murphy, Zimmermann.
 CHI'14).